-Hired to assist the offensive line on September 6, 2010, Ruel begins his sixth season in Seattle.
+Hired to assist the offensive line on September 6, 2010, Ruel begins his eighth season in Seattle.
 He joined the Seahawks after coaching five seasons (2005-09) at USC in the same capacity.

 In collaboration with Tom Cable, the two spearheaded Seattle’s rushing attack to become the best since the 2011 season.
-Behind their lines, the Seahawks running game ranks first in the NFL with 9,285 rush yards since 2011, posted 100-plus team rushing yards in 48 of its last 57 games, including a current 11- game streak that ranks second in franchise history.
+The Seahawks running game ranks first in the NFL with 13,144 rush yards since 2011, and had a franchise-record 25-game streak of 100-plus rushing yards from 2014-15.

 Seattle was the no. 1-ranked rushing attack in the NFL during Seattle’s run to Super Bowl XLIX with a franchise record 2,762 yards on the ground and it set the franchise-record for rushing yards in a single-game with 350 vs. the N.Y.
 Giants.